CyberCosmos24/SpaceBot/README.md

 #Meet the team

-Cosmos: Takes care of hosting and is the babysitter for the database
+Cosmos: Takes care of hosting and programming Space

-Hawk: Takes care of error handling and helps Cosmos program the bot
+Hawk: Error handling and finding API's